Monday, 17 August 2026 MUMBAI EDITION LIVE

 Mumbai’s beaches are more about atmosphere than swimming, and that is part of the charm.

-A gentle warning: swimming is not recommended at the main city beaches.
+A gentle warning: swimming is not recommended at the main city beaches, and the sea is especially dangerous during the monsoon.
 Enjoy the sunset and the snacks instead.

 Mumbai bargaining is a sport, and the markets are the arena.
 Carry cash and be ready to walk away to get a fair price.